espressif/esp-idf/docs/en/api-guides/jtag-debugging/tips-and-quirks.rst

 Do not use JTAG pins for something else
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Operation of JTAG may be disturbed, if some other h/w is connected to JTAG pins besides {IDF_TARGET_NAME} module and JTAG adapter. {IDF_TARGET_NAME} JTAG us using the following pins:
+Operation of JTAG may be disturbed, if some other h/w is connected to JTAG pins besides {IDF_TARGET_NAME} module and JTAG adapter. {IDF_TARGET_NAME} JTAG is using the following pins:

 .. include:: {IDF_TARGET_TOOLCHAIN_NAME}.inc
     :start-after: jtag-pins